Try this Mango Cake recipe for a cool, not-too-sweet and with a touch of tanginess treat. A perfect balance of flavors that you will surely love.

 If you like to make Mango Mirror Top as design like I did in this picture, here are the additional ingredients and method:

-1 Tbsp gelatin, dissolved in cold 2 Tbsp cold water
+- 1 tablespoon gelatin - dissolved in 2 tablespoon cold water